freenas/freenas-docs/userguide/install.rst

 ESXi to log in to the interface.
 After logging in, go to *Storage* to upload the %brand% :file:`.iso`.
 Click :guilabel:`Datastore browser` and select a datastore for the
 %brand% :file:`.iso`.
-Click :guilabel:`Upload`.
-Use the
+Click :guilabel:`Upload` and choose
-pop-up browser to upload the %brand% :file:`.iso` from the host system.
+the %brand% :file:`.iso` from the host system.

 Click :guilabel:`Create / Register VM` to create a new VM.
 The *New